turingschool/backend-curriculum-site/module1/success.md

 #### Functional

 * Import and export data to .csv and .txt files
-* Speak clearly and accurately about OOP, language mechanics, and correctly name the elements of Ruby syntax
+* Speak clearly and accurately about language mechanics and correctly name the elements of Ruby syntax
 * Explain the difference between class and instance methods

 ### Breaking Logic Into Components